autonlab/autonlab.github.io/collections/_applications/safety_security.md

     name: Traffic & Public Safety
     anchor: traffic
     image: "/assets/images/traffic_craig.png"
-    blurb: "Identifying anomalous trajectories of pedestrians and highlighting when people appear to be where they should not be."
+    blurb: "Using traffic cameras placed around Pittsburgh city, we are working to identify anomalous vehicle  and pedestrian trajectories.
+Highlighting when people appear to be where they should not be supports decision making for autonomous vehicles.
+These cameras may also improve estimates of minor traffic incidents that do not result in police reports, informing city planning and allocation of resources for improving safety of intersections for vehicles and pedestrians."
 ---